The severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), also called just “the coronavirus,” causes the disease called COVID-19.

 These are the most common symptoms of COVID-19; this list does not include ALL possible symptoms.
 Please call your medical provider for any other symptoms that are severe or concerning to you.

-One step you can take to prevent the spread of COVID-19 in our community is to get a COVID-19 vaccine when you are eligible.
+One step you can take to prevent the spread of COVID-19 in our community is to get a COVID-19 vaccine.

 - Maintain 6 feet of distance from others